codeshaine/carter/readme.md

 ### Seller Features

-- **Seller Dashboard**: Manage products through dedicated seller dashboard.
+- **Seller Dashboard**: Manage products through a dedicated seller dashboard.
 - **Add New Products**: Effortlessly list new products for sale with detailed descriptions and pricing.
 - **Manage Orders**: Sellers can manage customer orders.